Landlord Mistakes- No Good Deed Goes Unpunished

 She did send us a wonderful letter that we received the day after she moved out.
 In her letter, she informed us that we had treated her very badly and had stolen her money so she wasn’t giving us the keys back.
 She also didn’t have the time or money to remove her stuff from the garage (2 ½ car detached) so we would just have to get rid of her stuff.

 It all started because we agreed to do a favor for a great tenant.

-No good deed goes unpunished and you should always follow your procedures to prevent yourself from being punished.
+No good deed goes unpunished.
+You should always follow your procedures to prevent yourself from being punished.

 Debbie has worked in real estate related fields for over 25 years.
 She is currently a property manager for a company that has a portfolio of hundreds of residential and commercial properties.
 Debbie believes that you need to have systems and policies for running your business (and keeping your sanity).